 For over 40 years public policy in the UK has sought to influence and increase participation rates in sport while reducing the social and economic inequities associated with participation.
 The levels of investment have been substantial - in the billions rather than millions of pounds.
 Yet even the most optimistic observer would have to conclude that the results – when viewed in aggregate at least - have been disappointing.

 As part of The Sports Think Tank's wider, ongoing research into the views of those in the sport sector on what the political parties should put in their election manifestos for next May, a roundtable discussion was held to debate some of the key issues.
 Taking part in an expansive debate were representatives from NGBs, the commercial and third sectors, alongside prominent sports academics.
 Among the main points of the discussion were the changing roles of the DCMS and Sport England; the future of sports and leisure provision from local government; and the complex and fragmented nature of the sports sector itself.
-Further details are recorded in a short report linked below.

-Kevin Jefferys, 'Sport and Politics in Modern Britain: the Road to 2012'
+Kevin Jefferys, 'Sport And Politics In Modern Britain: The Road To 2012'

-Roundtable, 23 July 2012
+23rd July 2012

-History & Policy and The Sports Think Tank present: "Sport and Politics in Modern Britain: the Road to 2012", by Kevin Jefferys.
+History & Policy and the Sports Think Tank present: "Sport and Politics in Modern Britain: the Road to 2012", by Kevin Jefferys.
 As London prepares to host its first Olympic Games since the famous 'austerity Olympics' of 1948, the contrasts between the two events could not be greater.
 In 1948, there was no 'government sport policy' and no Minister for Sport.
-There was little state support either for the Olympic bid or for the cost of running the Games.
+There was little state support either for the Olympic bid or for the cost of running the games.

-The Future Funding of Sport
+The Future Funding Of Sport

-Roundtable, 23 May 2012
+23rd May 2012

 Prior to the 2012 Olympics, The Sports Think Tank welcomed a number of high profile figures, from a wide variety of sectors within the sporting world, to debate the funding of British sport, recreation and physical activity and what it might look like in the future.
 We asked our guests a number of policy questions: